 EP: First, is there room on your list for a given price point?
 Is there a need for it?
 The second thing is do you have an audience for the wine; whether it be the price point, the variety or the style of wine.
 Do you have a space in your cellar?
 All those things.
 Last of that would be whether or not I like the wine.

-TG: But in terms of assessing the quality of the wine, what’s your goal?
+TG: In terms of assessing the quality of the wine, what’s your goal?

 TG: Balance meaning?

 EP: I’m looking at the concentration and tone of the color.
-If it’s orange or brickish it could be an indication of a certain grape variety or it could also mean some oxidation in the wine.
-From there I would look at the viscosity which gives me an idea about the alcohol content.
+If it’s orange or brackish, it could be an indication of a certain grape variety or it could also mean some oxidation in the wine.
+From there, I would look at the viscosity which gives me an idea about the alcohol content.